Doll: Early history and traditional dolls

 The earliest dolls were made from available materials such as clay, stone, wood, bone, ivory, leather, or wax.
 Archaeological evidence places dolls as the foremost candidate for the oldest known toy.
 Wooden paddle dolls have been found in Egyptian tombs dating to as early as the 21st century BC.
 Dolls with movable limbs and removable clothing date back to at least 200 BC.
 Archaeologists have discovered Greek dolls made of clay and articulated at the hips and shoulders.
 Rag dolls and stuffed animals were probably also popular, but no known examples of these have survived to the present day.
 Stories from ancient Greece around 100 AD show that dolls were used by little girls as playthings.
+Greeks called a doll κόρη, literally meaning "little girl", and a wax-doll was called δάγυνον, δαγύς and πλαγγών.
+Often dolls had movable limbs and were called νευρόσπαστα, they were worked by strings or wires.

 In ancient Rome, dolls were made of clay, wood or ivory.
 Dolls have been found in the graves of Roman children.
 Like children today, the younger members of Roman civilization would have dressed their dolls according to the latest fashions.
 In Greece and Rome, it was customary for boys to dedicate their toys to the gods when they reached puberty and for girls to dedicate their toys to the goddesses when they married.
+At marriage the Greek girls dedicated their dolls to Artemis and the Roman girls to Venus, but if they died before marriage their dolls were buried with them.

 Rag dolls are traditionally home-made from spare scraps of cloth material.
 Roman rag dolls have been found dating back to 300 BC.

 Traditional dolls are sometimes used as children's playthings, but they may also have spiritual, magical and ritual value.
 There is no defined line between spiritual dolls and toys.
 In some cultures dolls that had been used in rituals were given to children.
 They were also used in children's education and as carriers of cultural heritage.
 In other cultures dolls were considered too laden with magical powers to allow children to play with them.

 African dolls are used to teach and entertain; they are supernatural intermediaries, and they are manipulated for ritual purposes.
 Their shape and costume vary according to region and custom.
 Dolls are frequently handed down from mother to daughter.
 Akuaba are wooden ritual fertility dolls from Ghana and nearby areas.
 The best known akuaba are those of the Ashanti people, whose akuaba have large, disc-like heads.
 Other tribes in the region have their own distinctive style of akuaba.